-The last icon 152 appearing in the Pay-Per-View bar of 50 FIG. 15 identifies a display format which lists all Premium Services offered by the cable operator, as shown in FIG. 26.
+The last icon 152 appearing in the Pay-Per-View bar of FIG. 15 identifies a display format which lists all Premium Services offered by the cable operator, as shown in FIG. 26.
 In this mode, the user can select for impulse ordering any one of the premium services by manipulating the cursor using the direction arrow keys on the remote controller and depressing the ENTER key.
 Similar to Pay-Per-View ordering, the system will present the user with a series of ordering displays and, if a service is ordered by the user, it will confirm the user's request using another other submenu.
 If confirmed, the microcontroller 16 will store the ordering information or transmit it directly to the cable operator.
-Once the order has been confirmed, the microcontroller can immediately allow the user access to the ordered premium service.
+Once 5 the order has been confirmed, the microcontroller can immediately allow the user access to the ordered premium service.
 In this manner, the user can order premium events or services on demand.

-If, during FLIP or BROWSE modes, a user views a channel or schedule information for a service not subscribed to by the user, the microcontroller 16 causes an ordering submenu to appear instead of displaying a program signal along with the graphic overlay, as shown in FIG. 9.
+If, during FLIP or BROWSE modes, a user views a 10 channel or schedule information for a service not subscribed to by the user, the microcontroller 16 causes an ordering submenu to appear instead of displaying a program signal along with the graphic overlay, as shown in FIG. 9.
 This submenu indicates to the user that she does not currently subscribe to the selected service, and then asks the user if she would like to order the service.
 If the user responds affirmatively, the program schedule system takes the user to the ordering submenu discussed above.
 In this manner, the user can order premium events or services on impulse.
-Many 10 variations of this premium service ordering function are possible.
-For example, upon depressing the ENTER key while the screen shown in FIG. 9 is displayed, the user may be presented with the option to order the selected service or a package of programming services that includes the selected service.
-This feature may be implemented by receiving and storing information identifying packages of program services in the DRAM 18.
-When the user depresses the ENTER key while the screen in FIG. 19 is displayed, microcontroller 16 may then be programmed to check DRAM 18 to determine if the particular premium service is part of any package currently being offered and present the user with the option to purchase a programming package or the individual service.

 The third horizontal bar 63 in the MENU mode shown in FIG. 6 is the "Messages" or "Customer Service" listing.
 As shown in FIG. 16, the first envelope icon 160 represents message information available from the cable operator.
-When the user selects the message icon, he is presented with a screen display of currently available messages, as shown in FIG. 27.
+When the user selects the message icon, he is presented with 25 a screen display of currently available messages, as shown in FIG. 27.
 The display shown in FIG. 27 includes cable system messages 270 and billing information 271.
-If the user selects the cable system messages option 270, she is presented with a message pertaining to the local cable operator, such as that shown in FIG. 28.
+If the user selects the cable system messages option 270, she is presented with a message pertaining to the local cable operator, 30 such as that shown in FIG. 28.
 If the user selects the billing status option 271 shown in FIG. 27, she is presented with a display of current billing information, such as that shown in FIG. 29.
-This information may include a history of purchases charged to the user, current balance information, pending orders, and, an indication of available credit, which can be an authorized debit limit previously arranged with the cable or other operator.
+This information may include a history of purchases charged to the user, current balance information, 35 pending orders, and, an indication of available credit, which can be an authorized debit limit previously arranged with the cable or other operator.
 Thus, a user could specify only a certain pre-set spending limit.
-Once the amount of charges from pay-per-view events reaches the limit, the microcontroller would not permit further ordering of events.
-An
+Once the amount of charges from pay-per-view events reaches the limit, the microcon- 40 troller would not permit further ordering of events.
+An alternative messages menu is shown in FIG. 28A.

-The next icon 161 in the Customer Service information bar 63 of FIG. 16 identifies a "Viewer Preference" mode, which allows the user to create or revise a number of program schedule system operating parameters.
-Once selected, this display presents the user with several preference options concerning certain operating parameters of the program schedule system, as well as the viewing of certain channels and/or certain content-specific programming, for example, those shown in FIG. 7.
+The next icon 161 in the Customer Service information bar 63 of FIG. 16 identifies a "Viewer Preference" mode, which allows the user to create or revise a number of 45 program schedule system operating parameters.
+Once selected, this display presents the user with several preference options concerning certain operating parameters of the program schedule system, as well as the viewing of certain channels and/or certain content-specific programming, for 50 example, those shown in FIG. 7.